China’s New Regulations Overview in 2019

 How Should You Prepare to these Changes?

-Some of this laws and regulations coming into force this year, will most-likely affect a large number of China-based businesses.
+Some of these laws and regulations coming into force this year will most likely affect a large number of China-based businesses.
 Although, these changes will also represent a large range of opportunities for companies planning to do business in China in the upcoming year.